History of the Belgium national football team: Early days (1905–19)

-Belgium would play twice a year against Netherlands beginning from 1905, generally once in Antwerp and once in Rotterdam.
+Belgium would play twice a year against the Netherlands beginning from 1905 onwards, generally once in Antwerp and once in Rotterdam.
 From these beginnings until 1925, Belgian-Dutch cup trophies would be awarded in the "Low Countries derby".

 After a 1905 match, a Dutch reporter wrote that three Belgian footballers "work[ed] as devils".
 A year later, journalist Pierre Walckiers nicknamed the team The Red Devils, inspired by their team colours and that year's achievement of three consecutive victories, a 0–5 win versus France and 5–0 and 2–3 wins against the Netherlands.
 In his match report for the last game in the UBSSA magazine La Vie Sportive, Walckiers called the players petits diables rouges ("little red devils").

 In 1910, former Scottish footballer William Maxwell was assigned as first manager of the Red Devils.
 Under his charge, Alphonse Six made his international début; Six was one of Belgium's greatest players in the prewar period and regarded as the most skillful attacker outside the British Isles.
 Since 1912, UBSSA began governing football only and was renamed UBSFA.
 International football was largely suspended during the First World War, with no official games hosted or played between 1915 and 1918.
 During the war, the national team only played unrecognised friendlies in and against France.
 Regrettably, three Belgian international players died in the war.